esl/MongoosePush/README.md

 The docker image of MongoosePush contains common, basic configuration that is generated from `config/prod.exs`.
 All useful options may be overridden via system environmental variables.
 Below there's a full list of the variables you may set while running docker (via `docker -e` switch), but if there's something you feel, you need to change other then that, then you need to prepare your own `config/prod.exs` before image build.

 Environmental variables to configure production release:
-##### Settings for REST endpoint:
+##### Settings for HTTP endpoint:
-* `PUSH_HTTPS_BIND_ADDR` - Bind IP address of the REST endpoint.
+* `PUSH_HTTPS_BIND_ADDR` - Bind IP address of the HTTP endpoint.
 Default value in prod release is "127.0.0.1", but docker overrides this with "0.0.0.0"
-* `PUSH_HTTPS_PORT` - The port of the MongoosePush REST endpoint.
+* `PUSH_HTTPS_PORT` - The port of the MongoosePush HTTP endpoint.
 Please not that docker exposes only `8443` port, so changing this setting is not recommended
-* `PUSH_HTTPS_KEYFILE` - Path to PEM keyfile used for REST endpoint
+* `PUSH_HTTPS_KEYFILE` - Path to PEM keyfile used for HTTP endpoint
-* `PUSH_HTTPS_CERTFILE` - Path to PEM certfile used for REST endpoint
+* `PUSH_HTTPS_CERTFILE` - Path to PEM certfile used for HTTP endpoint
 * `PUSH_HTTPS_ACCEPTORS` - Number of TCP acceptors to start

 ##### General settings: